-Corporate-level Debt-Interest expense decreased \$4.0 million quarter-to-date and \$5.1 million year-to-date as there was no outstanding balance on our corporate credit facility in 2021 until the last week of June 2021.
-This was partially offset by a net increase in interest expense on our senior notes, with a higher rate on the new exchangeable notes issued in July 2020 (5.75% per annum) relative to the convertible notes that were substantially repurchased in the third quarter of 2020 and fully repaid in January 2021 (3.875% per annum) .
+Corporate-level Debt-Interest expense was \$3.9 million lower quarter-to-date and \$8.9 million lower year-to-date.
+This can be attributed to a higher average outstanding balance in 2020 on our corporate credit facility which was terminated in July 2021, and additionally, for the year-to-date period, a proportional write-off of deferred financing costs in June 2020 to reflect a previous reduction in the corporate credit facility amount.
+This decrease was partially offset by a net increase in interest expense on our senior notes, with a higher interest rate on the new exchangeable notes issued in July 2020 (5.75% per annum) relative to the convertible notes that were substantially repurchased in the third guarter of 2020 and fully repaid in January 2021 (3.875% per annum).